ccnmtl/compiled3/content/articles/360-video-edu-context.md

 {{< figure
     src="/img/assets/greek-streets-whiteboard.jpg"
-    alt="A photo showing sketches of user-experience design plan and storyboarding on a whiteboard." >}}
+    caption="In order to create the navigation, interface, and information design of the prototype, the team had to first define the requirements of the functional design and content during an in-depth white-boarding session." alt="A photo showing sketches of user-experience design plan and storyboarding on a whiteboard." >}}

-Ultimately this project has been an experience in creative problem solving and a pilot for the purposeful use of 360 video in a course context.
+Ultimately this project has been an experience in creative problem solving and a pilot for the purposeful use of 360-degree video in a course context.
 By using a backward design approach as well as being tech-agnostic from the beginning we were able to explore all available options.
 This put the technology in the service of the learning goals for the course rather than the technology